ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 When you execute PSRule again, you should see that the `APIM.Policy.FileExtension` rule is applied to each `.cshtml` file.
 The `unknown-scope.cshtml` file should fail this rule.

 > To output only the failures, add the `-Outcome Fail` parameter.
 If you are interested in the results of a specific rule, use the `-Name` parameter.
-For example: `-Name "APIM.Policy.InboundBasePolicy"`.
+For example: `-Name "APIM.Policy.FileExtension"`.

 #### Check that the subscription key header is removed

-One of the features of API Management is that it will forward all headers to the backend by default.
-This is very useful, but can also pose a security risk.
-The API Management subscription key header (`Ocp-Apim-Subscription-Key`) is also forwarded to the backend, while the backend usually doesn't need to know about this key.
-Especially when calling an external backend.
-To prevent this, we should remove this header in the inbound section of the global policy.
-We'll create a rule for this:

-_The subscription key header (`Ocp-Apim-Subscription-Key`) should be removed in the inbound section of the global policy to prevent it from being forwarded to the backend._

-The rule should check that the following policy is present in the inbound section of the global policy:

----

 One of the features of API Management is that it forwards all headers to the backend by default.
 While this is useful, it can also pose a security risk.
 For instance, the API Management subscription key header (`Ocp-Apim-Subscription-Key`) is forwarded to the backend, even though the backend usually doesn't need to know this key, especially when dealing with external backends.
 To mitigate this risk, we should remove this header in the inbound section of the global policy.

-We'll create a rule to ensure this:
+We'll create the following rule to ensure this:

 _The subscription key header (`Ocp-Apim-Subscription-Key`) should be removed in the inbound section of the global policy to prevent it from being forwarded to the backend._